fgrehm/blog/content/blog/2017-11-28-adventures-in-serverless-land-to-support-a-fight-against-corruption.md

 ## TL;DR

-The problem of _deploying_ applications that leverages Serverless infrastructures seems to be nicely handled by tool like the Serverless Framework CLI and Claudia.JS.
+The problem of _deploying_ applications that leverages Serverless infrastructures seems to be nicely handled by tools like the Serverless Framework CLI and Claudia.JS.
 While that can save us a bunch of time, given the issues outlined above I believe that deployment is going to be a small effort of your Serverless endeavours.